 Surging Seas 2.0 includes the Risk Finder, an interactive data toolkit that shows populations, infrastructure, and assets exposed to coastal flooding aggravated by sea level rise.
 Our original Surging Seas materials included land, population, and housing at risk, tabulated by city, county, or state.
 The Risk Finder incorporates the latest, high-resolution, high-accuracy lidar elevation data supplied by NOAA and assesses exposure of countless infrastructure and other elements — from airports to road miles, from schools to hospitals to wastewater treatment plants — in order to allow users to tabulate and tally vulnerability by zip code, legislative districts, agency districts, planning districts, and other administrative units, from local through state through federal levels.

 Risk Finder further intersects this analysis of physical vulnerability with an analysis of social vulnerability produced by our research partners so that users can identify with precision the most threatened communities.
 And Risk Finder presents localized projections for sea level rise and coastal flood risk in great detail, and according to a range of different models and assumptions.

 The Risk Finder includes interactive maps, tables and figures of results, risk timelines, downloadable data, and accessible written analyses of social vulnerability.
 We will also be releasing an accompanying next generation online map.

-We will launch our tool and map on a state-by-state basis, with NJ, NY and FL coming out this year.
+We will launch our tool and map on a state-by-state basis, with New Jersey, New York and Florida already out.
 This effort is made possible thanks to a partnership with the Hazards and Vulnerability Research Institute (HVRI) at The University of South Carolina, and support from organizations such as the Kresge, Rockefeller, Island and Schmidt Family Foundations.

 For more information please contact Dan Rizza at email@example.com